AppFair/appfair.github.io/index.md

 Along with these preventative layers of protection, the underlying system also provides multiple independent remedial protections against bad actors, regardless of the signing or notarization status of the the app:

-  * built-in antivirus technology called "XProtect" performs signature-based detection of malware using a database that is updated regularly with signatures of newly-identified malware infections and strains
+  * Built-in antivirus technology based on [YARA signatures](https://github.com/VirusTotal/yara) (marketed as "XProtect") performs detection of malware using a database that is updated regularly with signatures of newly-identified malware infections and strains.

-  * the "Malware Removal Tool" (MRT) process remediates infections based on automatic updates of system data files and security information.
-The MRT removes malware upon receiving updated information, and it continues to check for infections on restart and login.
+  * The "Malware Removal Tool" (MRT) process remediates infections based on automatic updates of system data files and security information.
+The MRT removes malware upon receiving updated information, and it continues to check for infections over time.

 ### Does the integrate phase run an App's test cases?